averxbee/UEFortniteLocker/README.md

+# This project is HEAVILY outdated in both age and how I would go about the inner workings of pretty much everything.
+I've learned a lot in the last few years :p

 # UEFortniteLocker

 ### Basic recreation of the Fortnite locker that uses CID's and Character Parts to display an Outfit and its info in a scene similar to the Fortmite in game locker.